ht-sierrachart/strat-guide/README.md

 # Strategy Guide

-## Strategy indicator for TradeStation
+## Strategy indicator for Sierra Chart

 Very basic strategy that enters on swing high/low and exits on Stochastic FullD
 ### Chart Strategy